noaa-pifsc/Centralized-Cruise-Database/docs/packages/CDVM/CDVM Documentation.md

 -   Technical documentation for the DVM can be found in the [DVM repository](https://github.com/PIFSC-NMFS-NOAA/PIFSC-DataValidationModule) in the [DVM Documentation](https://github.com/PIFSC-NMFS-NOAA/PIFSC-DataValidationModule/blob/master/docs/Data%20Validation%20Module%20Documentation.md) and instructions for how to define the QC criteria can be found in the [DVM SOP](https://github.com/PIFSC-NMFS-NOAA/PIFSC-DataValidationModule/blob/master/docs/How%20to%20Define%20Criteria%20in%20Data%20Validation%20Module.md).
     -   This project defines [automated DVM test cases](./test_cases/CDVM%20Testing%20Documentation.md) to ensure that the DVM and CDVM produce the desired outcome based on the defined test cases.
 -   The specific QC criteria developed for the CCD database can be found in the CCD repository in the [QC Validation Criteria](../../QC%20Validation%20Criteria.xlsx) spreadsheet which was exported into [load_DVM_rules.sql](../../../SQL/queries/load_DVM_rules.sql)
--   Before executing the DVM query the [DVM Configuration QC views](#DVM_QC_config_queries) to ensure that the module configuration is valid.
+-   Before executing the DVM query execute the [DVM Configuration QC views](https://github.com/noaa-pifsc/PIFSC-DataValidationModule/blob/master/docs/Data%20Validation%20Module%20Documentation.md#DVM_config_QC) to ensure that the module configuration is valid.
 -   Annotating QC Validation Issues:
     -   The [Cruise Data Management Application](../../../CRDMA/docs/Cruise%20Data%20Management%20Application%20-%20Technical%20Documentation.md) provides an interface for authorized users to review and annotate QC validation issues identified by the DVM